istio/istio.io/_docs/tasks/istio-auth.md

 ## Playing with auth

-When running Istio-enabled services, you can use curl in one service's envoy to send request to other services.
+When running Istio auth-enabled services, you can use curl in one service's envoy to send request to other services.
 For example, after starting the [BookInfo]({{home}}/docs/samples/bookinfo.html) sample application you can ssh into the envoy container of `productpage` service,